empathicqubit/entan.gl/app/hugo/content/categories/japan/_index.md

 and the core lessons for Duolingo can be too easy, especially on mobile where switching off the word bank isn't possible.

-LingoDeer is a pretty useful and free tool for learning Japanese.
+LingoDeer is a pretty useful, but unfortunately **not** free tool for learning Japanese.
 I would not recommend it for languages that use the Latin alphabet.
 I tried it with German and it is not challenging enough to make the words stick in your brain, but you can still use it to get an overview of vocabulary.